aappddeevv/scalajs-reaction/README.md

 * https://slinky.shadaj.me: Newcomer.
 Uses macros smartly.
 Allows you to use scala.js components in js as well.
 Uses some macros to help with javascript interop.
 * https://github.com/xored/scala-js-react: Class oriented facade.
 Uses macros to transform xml literals so you can write xml in your code like jsx.
 * https://github.com/scalajs-react-interface/sri#sri: React-native and web.
 New maintainers.
+* https://github.com/Ahnfelt/react4s: React wrapper.
+This does not just mimic the standard react interface.
+Includes an interesting CSS builder, css-in-scala.

 The facades differ in their facade approach but many recreate all of the API parts found in reactjs. japgolly works hard to put a more safe, functional API